tgcarpenter/Database-Project/README.md

 Database Project
 ===============
-A simple databse managment system designed for the general user
+A simple database management system designed for the general user

 Features
 ------------